WeblateOrg/weblate/docs/user/checks.rst

 The string uses three dots (``...``) instead of an ellipsis character (``…``).

-Using Unicode character is in most cases better approach and looks better when rendered.
+Using Unicode character is in most cases the better approach and looks better when rendered.

 .. seealso::